sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 ### UI customizations count

+**Intended purpose:** To track how many times users resize the insight graphs.

 **Functional implementation:** This ping works by firing an event on the client when a user resizes a Code Insights graph on the page.